hardy12994/react-jsx-forms/README.md

        render(){

            // you can see here your form is more than your defined.
-           // See the GIF bellow
+           // See the GIF above.
            console.log(this.state.loginForm);

            return (